 7. Other temporary regulatory measures

-8. Implications for economic substance compliance
+8. Implications for economic substance compliance and residency

 No formal guidance has been issued on the subject of economic substance.
 Companies that are “relevant sector companies” (as that term is defined in Part 6A of the Income Tax Act 1970) continue to be subject to the economic substance requirements of that Act.